 Insert the probe into the 1/4 inch probe hole at the top left side of the bath lid.
 The tip of the probe must be well immersed in the fluid.
-The probe connector is plugged into the rear of the bath into the socket labelled "PROBE".
+The probe connector is plugged into the rear of the bath into the socket labeled "PROBE".

-4.5 Power
+5.5 Power

 With the bath power switch off, plug the bath into an AC mains outlet of the appropriate voltage, frequency, and current capacity.
-Refer to Section 2.1, Specifications, for power requirements.
+Refer to Section 3.1, Specifications, for power requirement details.
+Refer to and read the WARNING at the front of this manual concerning brownout and over voltage protection.